Mediation is a voluntary process that offers a safe place for people with disagreements to work together to reach resolution.

 Through facilitative mediation, our impartial mediators can guide co-workers through the toughest challenges of working together.

-The process includes a consult with the referring supervisor, confidential phone calls between mediators and the parties involved, an up-to-three-hour mediation session, and follow up with the supervisor.
+The process includes a consult with the referring supervisor, confidential phone calls between mediators and the parties involved, an up-to-three-hour mediation session, and a follow-up with the supervisor.
+Read a description of the workplace mediation process.
+(PDF)

 Upon request, we file a settlement conference report to the Pierce County Superior Court as proof that the parties have fulfilled their pre-trial requirement.